CycloneDX/specification/README.md

 CycloneDX Specification
 =====================================

-CycloneDX is a data exchange specification intended to easily identify software components as bill of materials.
+CycloneDX is a lightweight software bill-of-material (S-BoM) specification designed for use in application security contexts and software composition analysis (SCA).

 Background
 -------------------

-In software development, it is common to build new software by leveraging existing components.
-In doing so, it is often necessary to provide a bill of materials that describes the components that are packaged with an application.
-This necessity of generally driven by legal or software security requirements.
+In software engineering, it is common to build new software by leveraging existing components.
+In doing so, it is often necessary to provide a bill of material that describes the components that are packaged with an application.

 Today, most build systems provide some form of dependency tree that documents or illustrates the software components used in a specific build.
 Depending on the build system, this may or may not be accurate or representative of the final delivery.

 It is also common to combine multiple languages or development platforms in creating new types of applications.
 The use of multiple build systems is often required in these scenarios.

 Project Goals
 -------------------

-* Define a specification independent of language, platform, or build system
+- Define a vendor agnostic specification independent of language or ecosystem
-* Specification should be human and machine readable and simple to implement
+- Specification should be simultaneously human and machine readable
+- Specification should be simple to implement with minimal effort
-* Provide schema definitions for JSON and XML
+- Specification should provide lightweight schema definitions for JSON and XML
-* Reuse parts of existing specs, if beneficial
+- Specification should reuse parts of existing specs where beneficial
+- Specification should be decentralized, authoritative, and security focused
+- Specification should promote continuous component analysis
+- Specification should support hardware, libraries, frameworks, applications, and operating systems

 Features
 -------------------